Gonçalo Brandão

-Gonçalo Jardim Brandão (born 9 October 1986) is a Portuguese former professional footballer.
-Mainly a central defender, he also appeared as a left-back.
-He is currently manager of Primeira Liga club Casa Pia.
+Gonçalo Jardim Brandão (born 9 October 1986) is a Portuguese professional football coach and a former player who is the head coach of Liga 3 club Belenenses.
+Mainly a central defender, he also played as a left-back.

 Club career

 Belenenses

 A product of hometown C.F.
 Os Belenenses' academy, Lisbon-born Brandão scored in his second match in the Primeira Liga aged 17, against FC Porto in a 1–4 home loss on 18 October 2003 when he still had not finished his youth career.
 He only managed another seven first-team appearances over the next three seasons, with a loan to Charlton Athletic in 2005–06 in between (no Premier League appearances).

 Brandão played his first league match after his Belenenses return on 4 February 2007, in a 1–0 away win over Vitória F.C. where he started.

 Siena

 In June 2008, it was announced Brandão had signed a four-year contract with Serie A's AC Siena.
 After a shaky start – he only made his league debut on 20 December in a 1–2 home defeat to Inter Milan– he finished his first season as a starter.

 After the end of the 2009–10 campaign, Brandão was loaned to Juventus FC for the United States tour along with Albin Ekdal (owned by Juve and loaned to Siena) and three other players.